KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 Allowing arbitrary expressions as defaults would make this feature more powerful, but at the expense of allowing functionality to leak into the struct's data.

-Limiting valid field defaults to constants and defaults keeps confidence that the cost of initialising a struct will be low.
+Limiting valid field defaults to `const`s and defaults keeps confidence that the cost of initialising a struct will be low.
 The same isn't true when arbitrary expressions that could reasonably panic or block on io are allowed.